moja-global/FLINT.Cloud/local/rest_api_gcbm/README.md

 ### GCBM local REST API Setup
 <br/>

+The simulation is supported on linux for now, an alternative to perform the steps below is using a virtual machine.

 To run the GCBM simulation locally, execute the following steps :-
 1. Clone the `FLINT.Cloud` repository using the command: